Bolzano - Mantua - Venice

 - Ticket for public transportation in Venice and lagoon

-- Everything not mentioned in the section “included in the price”
+- Everything not mentioned in the section “Included”

-50 € special diet aboard Vita Pugna (gluten-free and vegan diets)
+50 € special diet aboard Vita Pugna (gluten-free, lactose-free and vegan diets)

 Extra nights in double/single room with breakfast: